adriangb/scikeras/docs/source/advanced.rst

 Detailed information on usage of specific classes is available in the :ref:`scikeras-api` documentation.

-The SciKeras wraps the Keras :py:class:`~tensorflow.keras.Model` while providing an interface that should be familiar for sklearn users.
+SciKeras wraps the Keras :py:class:`~tensorflow.keras.Model` to provide an interface that should be familiar for Scikit-Learn users and is compatible with most of the Scikit-Learn ecosystem.

 To get started, define your :py:class:`~tensorflow.keras.Model` architecture like you always do, but within a callable top-level function (we will call this function ``model_build_fn`` for